Before travelling overseas, conduct research on the destination to find out potential health hazards.

 From food-borne illnesses to infectious diseases, travelling abroad can pose certain risks to your health.
 That’s not to say you should stay home.

-“Everyone should travel.
-There is lots to see and learn from other cultures.
-However, you should always go prepared,” says Dr Limin Wijaya, Senior Consultant, Department of Infectious Diseases, Singapore General Hospital (SGH), a member of the SingHealth group.
+“Everyone loves to travel.
+However, you should always go prepared,” says Dr Limin Wijaya, Head and Senior Consultant, Department of Infectious Diseases, Singapore General Hospital (SGH), a member of the SingHealth group.

 Some developing countries are riskier than others and may require more medications or vaccinations to prevent health problems.
 The same country can represent different risks depending on the season.
 For instance, the risk of mosquito-borne illnesses increases during the monsoon.